liuyehcf/BlogSource/_unposts/Interview.md

     > In C++, polymorphism can be achieved through compile-time polymorphism, which includes function overloading and template specialization, as well as runtime polymorphism, achieved through inheritance and virtual functions.

 1. What is the purpose of the "this" pointer in C++?
+    > Same as Java

 1. Explain the concept of smart pointers in C++.
+    > Smart pointers in C++ are objects that automatically manage memory through reference counters, preventing issues like memory leaks and dangling pointers.
+They include unique pointers, shared pointers, and weak pointers.

 1. What are the different types of STL containers in C++?
+    > The different types of STL containers in C++ include sequence containers (vector, list, deque, array, forward_list), ordered associative containers (set, multiset, map, multimap), and unordered associative containers (unordered_set, unordered_multiset, unordered_map, unordered_multimap).

 1. What is the difference between vectors and arrays in C++?
+    > Vectors in C++ provide dynamic size, automatic memory management, and bounds checking, while arrays have a fixed size, require manual memory management, and lack built-in bounds checking.

 1. Explain the concept of move semantics and rvalue references in C++.
+    > Move semantics and rvalue references in C++ allow the efficient transfer of resources (like memory ownership) from one object to another, reducing unnecessary copying and improving performance, through the use of move constructors and move assignment operators.

 1. What is the difference between const reference and rvalue reference in C++?
 1. What is the purpose of the "friend" keyword in C++?
 1. Explain the concept of exception handling in C++.